Start the school year well using these cool back to school teacher hacks.

-Or sprinkle those classroom management mini-lessons throughout the school day over a period of several days.
+Or sprinkle classroom management mini-lessons throughout the day over a period of several days.

-It’s also important to integrate as much as possible.
+It’s also important to authentically mix teaching and classroom management procedures as much as possible.

-There are no hard and fast rules about how many days you should focus on explicitly introducing and/or reinforcing classroom rules with your students.
+There are no hard and fast rules about how many days should be focused on explicitly introducing and/or reinforcing classroom rules with students.

-Use as much time as you need unless your school states otherwise.
+Use as much time as needed unless administration states otherwise.

-Of all the back-to-school teacher hacks, I can’t stress this one enough.
+Of all the back to school teacher hacks, this one can’t be stressed enough.

 3. Prepare Low-Maintenance, First-Day-of-School Morning Work.

-Make a simple, grade-appropriate back-to-school morning work packet for students, and place it (along with a pencil) on students’ desks before their arrival on the first day.
+Make a simple, grade-appropriate back-to-school morning work packet.
+Before students arrive on the first day, place the packet (along with a pencil) on students’ desks.

-You want the morning packet to be easy enough where students can work independently with minimal teacher assistance.
+Make the morning packet easy enough so that learners can work independently with minimal teacher assistance.

-This allows you time to freely greet arriving new students and parents without too many distractions from students.
+This allows you time to freely greet arriving new students and parents without too many distractions.

 Another advantage is that students don’t waste time digging into their backpacks searching for paper and a pencil.
 You’ve provided them with everything they need for that first day.